Degenerate coupled-cluster theory: Introduction

 The $\Delta$CC methods have been implemented into two independent algorithms.
-One is the order-by-order implementations of the matrix-algebraic energy and $t$-amplitude equations at the $\Delta$CCS and $\Delta$CCSD levels, which have the optimal $O(n^4)$ and $O(n^6)$ dependence of the operation cost on the number of spin-orbitals ($n$).
-These equations have been derived and the corresponding codes synthesized by quantum chemists' original ``artificial intelligence''\cite{Hirata06:TCAReview} called {\sc Tensor Contraction Engine} or {\sc tce}.\cite{tce,tce2} The other is the determinant- or string-based algorithm,\cite{hirata_cc} allowing general-order calculations through the full $\Delta$CC level at an FCI computational cost at each order.
-The new SUMRCC ansatz has also been implemented into a determinant-based, general-order algorithm.
+One is the order-by-order implementations of the matrix-algebraic energy and $T$-amplitude equations at the $\Delta$CCS and $\Delta$CCSD levels, which have the optimal $O(n^4)$ and $O(n^6)$ dependence, respectively, of the operation cost on the number of spin-orbitals ($n$).
+These equations have been derived and the corresponding codes synthesized by quantum chemists' original artificial intelligence\cite{Hirata06:TCAReview} called {the tensor contraction engine} or {\sc tce}.\cite{tce,tce2} The other is the determinant- or string-based algorithm,\cite{hirata_cc} allowing general-order calculations through the full $\Delta$CC level at an FCI computational cost at each order.
+The QCC ansatz has also been implemented into a determinant-based, general-order algorithm.
 Their results are compared with those of the general-order, determinant-based implementations of the CI,\cite{knowles_fci} EOM-CC,\cite{hirata_eomcc,hirata_ipeomcc} $\Delta$MP,\cite{knowles_mp,deltamp,Hirata2017} and MBGF methods\cite{Hirata2017} carried out through the FCI limits or up to the nineteenth order.

-The comparison indicates the following general order of performance:\ the new SUMRCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI at the same order or the new SUMRCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF at the same cost scaling.
+The comparison indicates the following general order of performance for transition energies:\ QCC $\approx$ $\Delta$CC $>$ EOM-CC $>$ CI at the same order or QCC $\approx$ $\Delta$CC $>$ $\Delta$MP $>$ MBGF at the same cost scaling.
+In particular, while EOM-CCSD has an average error of {\it ca.}\ 0.1 eV for one-electron transitions, an error of over 1 eV for two-electron transitions, and no roots for three-electron transitions, $\Delta$CCSD achieves accuracy of 0.1 eV across the board at the same computational cost.